TrackPolitics logoTrackPolitics

 AI-generated

 Jonathan Reynolds is a Labour (Co-op) MP for Stalybridge and Hyde, first elected in 2010.
-He has held senior government roles, including Secretary of State for Business and Trade and President of the Board of Trade in 2024–2025, and has served as Parliamentary Secretary to the Treasury (Chief Whip) since September 2025.
+He currently serves as Parliamentary Secretary to the Treasury (Chief Whip).
+In Parliament he has held senior roles in government and opposition, including Secretary of State for Business and Trade and President of the Board of Trade from July 2024 to September 2025, and various shadow portfolios focused on business, trade and welfare.

 Voting Patterns